Cottam, Nottinghamshire: History

-In 1636 a widow of Cottam was prosecuted for being a ‘popish’ (Roman Catholic) recusant.
+In 1636, a widow of Cottam was prosecuted for being a ‘popish’ (Roman Catholic) recusant.

 In White's Directory of 1844, Cottam was described as having 18 houses and 89 inhabitants.
 The population was unchanged in 1851.

-In 1848 Cottam was described by Lewis as: "a small village and a township in South Leverton parish, Notts, on the M.S. & L.R., near the river Trent, 7¼miles E by S of East Retford, with a station on the railway, and a post office under Lincoln; money order office, Rampton; telegraph office, Sturton-le-Steeple.
+In 1848, Cottam was described by Lewis as: "a small village and a township in South Leverton parish, Notts, on the M.S. & L.R., near the river Trent, 7¼miles E by S of East Retford, with a station on the railway, and a post office under Lincoln; money order office, Rampton; telegraph office, Sturton-le-Steeple.
 Acreage, 599; population, 81.
 The living is a vicarage, annexed to that of Littleborough, in the diocese of Southwell; joint gross value, £165.
-The church is small, and has a Norman doorway.
+The church is small and has a Norman doorway.
 There is also a Wesleyan chapel".

 Wilson was unimpressed by Cottam, describing its church as "small and plain".
 He commented that at that time (1872) it had a railway station, comprised 19 houses and had a population of 86.
 The property value was £814.

 The station mentioned by Lewis and Wilson (Cottam railway station) was demolished and the line closed between Clarborough Junction and Sykes Junction to passenger traffic in 1959.
 However, the line was kept open from the West to enable merry-go-round coal trains to Cottam Power Station.

 Cottam's population had grown to 107 by 1887.

 Cottam village was described in 1938 as:

 Cottam power stations were built in 1964 on the land of the former Mickleholme Farm which was demolished.
-The power plants have been said to have an overbearing quality on the village by many, but some commentators have praised the modernist aesthetic of the towers and are regretful they are likely to be demolished and removed by 2025; electricity generation ceased in September 2019.
+The power plants have been said to have an overbearing quality on the village by many, but some commentators have praised the modernist aesthetic of the towers and are not happy about the demolition of the 8 cooling towers in August 2025; electricity generation ceased in September 2019.
 Hilary Sylvester of Nottingham Civic Society's said of Nottinghamshire's Power Stations: "They provide a point in the landscape.
 People probably did not want them when they were first built but they've been there for so long they are a feature.
 Putting a building in the landscape doesn't necessarily ruin it, and an industrial building doesn't have to be awful."

-Historic Buildings and Archaeology
+Historic buildings and archaeology

 Bassetlaw Council has placed much of Cottam within an area of Archaeological interest, noting: "Recognising the overall high potential for the survival of below-ground archaeology in certain parts of both Treswell and Cottom [sic], Bassetlaw District Council has identified a number of areas within the parish as Areas of Archaeological Interest."